 This peak is not in the book.
 Livingston Douglas climbed this peak as part of a grand traverse.
-He started at the beginning of Sharps Canyon, climbed Peak 7921, traversed to Bell Mountain and the finally ended with an ascent of this peak via southeast ridge.
+He started at the beginning of Sharps Canyon, climbed Peak 7921, traversed to Bell Mountain and the finally ended with an ascent of this peak via its southeast ridge.
 You can reach the start of the southeast ridge by 4WD via the road to Bell Mountain.
 I added a GPS track for the shorter route below.
 Updated September 2020

 Peak 7374 sits at the head of Crooked Creek Canyon, a side canyon that comes up from Muldoon Canyon.
 It is the high point on a ridge that separates Crooked Canyon from Sharps Canyon.
-The easiest ascent route is via Sharps Canyon Road and the Southeast Ridge.
+The easiest ascent route is via Sharps Canyon Road and the southeast ridge.
 This area is a patchwork of BLM land, State of Idaho land, and private land.
 Consult the BLM Fairfield map to stay out of trouble.
 USGS Little Wood River Reservoir

 Southeast Ridge, Class 2

-From the junction of ID-75 and Pine Street in Bellevue, drive E on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
+From the junction of ID-75 and Pine Street in Bellevue, drive east on Pine Street (which becomes Muldoon Canyon Road) for 5.9 miles to an unsigned junction with Sharps Canyon Road, a BLM road.
 Park near this junction in a pullout area (5,800 feet).

 This climb is the final leg of a ridge traverse from Bell Mountain to Peak 7374.
-From the 6,860-foot connecting saddle with Bell Mountain, leave the road and scramble N along a fence row up to Point 7265.
+From the 6,860-foot connecting saddle with Bell Mountain, leave the road and scramble north along a fence row up to Point 7265.
 The terrain here is open and is not too bad.
-Descend NNW from Point 7265 to reach a very narrow section of ridge.
+Descend north-northwest from Point 7265 to reach a very narrow section of ridge.
 Side-hilling here is brutal, so stay on the ridge crest and work your way through the rocky outcrops/towers on the ridge (Class 2+).

-Northwest Ridge (Descent), Class 2
+Northwest Ridge, Class 2